tanimislam/covid19_stats/README.md

 * The API code has been refactored into the ``engine`` subdirectory, and is divided into three main submodules: ``engine.core`` provides the higher level API calls for processing the COVID-19 data; ``engine.gis`` provides the lower-level APIs to write out, read in, and process the raw GIS data provided mainly by the US Census Bureau; and ``engine.viz`` does the visualization part.

-* There is a single command line tool, ``covid19_create_movie_or_summary.py``, that can do the following: summarizes US metropolitan statistical areas (MSA) and gives their latest COVID-19 statistics; makes movie animations of the COVID-19 cases and deaths, from first case to latest incident date, for a given MSA; and prints out summary plots, and incident data, of COVID-19 cases and deaths for the latest incident day.
+* There is a single command line interface (CLI), ``covid19_create_movie_or_summary.py``, that can do the following: summarizes US metropolitan statistical areas (MSA) and gives their latest COVID-19 statistics; makes movie animations of the COVID-19 cases and deaths, from first case to latest incident date, for a given MSA; and prints out summary plots, and incident data, of COVID-19 cases and deaths for the latest incident day.

 * The ``testing`` subdirectory contains [Jupyter Notebooks](https://jupyter.org) that illuminate bits and pieces of this COVID-19 tracker's functionality.

+* Some video output of the CLI is located in the ``movies`` subdirectory.

 Here is some output from using this COVID-19 tracker.